adamfowleruk/mljs/planning.md

 ## Upcoming releases

-Targets for 1.6 (Jun 2014) - Theme: MLJS Ease of Use in the Browser
+Targets for 1.6 (Jul 2014) - Theme: MLJS Ease of Use in the Browser
  - Node: Write a frickin' auto app deploy directory watching app
  - Docs: Demo app improvements
   - sparqlbar page: add explorer link to entityfacts config